Abortion extremism in Minnesota

 A 1995 Minnesota Supreme Court decision, Doe v.
 Gomez, asserted a right to abortion in the state Constitution and required taxpayer funding of abortion through Minnesota’s Medicaid program.
 Even though the U.S. Supreme Court no longer requires abortion-on-demand nationwide (as it did under Roe v.
 Wade), state courts still impose it here in Minnesota.

 In 2023, DFL legislative majorities and Gov. Tim Walz went even further.
-They enacted legislation enshrining a “fundamental right” to abortion up to birth in Minnesota statute (HF 1).
-They also repealed most of Minnesota’s longstanding abortion laws (SF 2995), including laws ensuring informed consent for women and preventing non-physicians from performing abortions.
+They enacted legislation to enshrine in Minnesota statute a “fundamental right” to abortion up to birth, rejecting any and all gestational limits (HF 1).
+They also repealed most of Minnesota’s longstanding abortion laws (SF 2995), including laws ensuring full informed consent for women and preventing non-physicians from performing abortions.
 They even repealed Minnesota’s Positive Alternatives Act that provided support and alternatives to abortion for pregnant women who want to carry their babies to term.

 Newborns denied protection

 Minnesota law used to guarantee lifesaving care for infants who survive abortion.
 In 2023, though, the legislature and Gov. Walz repealed the requirement that “reasonable measures consistent with good medical practice” be taken “to preserve the life and health of the born alive infant.”
-They replaced the requirement for lifesaving measures with a requirement for only “care” (which lawmakers described as mere “comfort" care).
-Moreover, the new law no longer applies specifically to babies who survive abortion, but rather to all babies who are born alive.
+They replaced the requirement for lifesaving measures with a requirement for only “care” (which the bill's author described as mere “comfort" care).
+Moreover, the new law no longer applies just to babies who survive abortion, but rather to all babies who are born alive.

 Frequently asked questions: Minnesota's extreme abortion policy